Tone Checker guide

 Start with the main result, then read the supporting notes.
 Browser AI tools are useful helpers, but they can still be wrong, incomplete, or unsure.

-• Notes point to words and patterns that may affect how the text feels.
+• Notes point to words, punctuation, and phrasing patterns that may affect how the text feels to a reader.

-• The tool cannot know your relationship, culture, or full context.
+• The tool cannot know your audience, relationship, culture, humor, sarcasm, or full situation.

 Common mistakes to avoid